 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s impossible to speculate about when, or if, the Mushoku Tensei: Isekai Ittara Honki Dasu Season 3 release date will occur in the future.
+In the meantime, it’s possible to speculate about when, or if, the Mushoku Tensei: Isekai Ittara Honki Dasu Season 3 release date will occur in the future.

 As previously mentioned, anime news leakers claimed that the third season had been secretly internally greenlit for production back in May 2021.
 Sugoi LITE has a history of accurate leaks, including the news that the Spy x Family anime release date would be in 2022.